SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-13
 - Write a shellscript using condition.
 If given number is greater than 100 or less than 100.
 - Install mysql, git, postfix, net-tools first using conditions, functions and also store logs in tmp.
-- Write a loop script to print numbers from 1 to 1000 ?
-Write a shellscript to install multiple packages using loops ?
+- Write a script using loops to print numbers from 1 to 1000 and also to install multiple packages ?
 - What is root user and exit status ? id=0, (id -u), $?
 - What is function in shellscript ?
 We generally keep functions under variables.
-- There will be NO logs in 'less /var/log/messages' we need to store that logs explicitly otherwise we cannot troubleshoot but the best practice is to keep a separate log file for applications and only push critical events to /var/log/messages.
-Make sure you should not log in the current folder of server come outside and then do.
+- There will be NO logs in 'less /var/log/messages' we need to store that logs explicitly otherwise we cannot troubleshoot but the best practice is to keep a separate log file for applications and only push critical events to '/var/log/messages' make sure you should not log in the current folder of server come outside and then do.
 - What is the purpose of redirection ?
-Nothing but storing the output in our required folder.
+Nothing but storing the output in our required folder or file.
 - How to redirect the output ? 'yum install nginx -y > output.text' you can keep any name in place of output like saikiran.text
 - What are special variables in shellscript and they should be in double qotes and how do you use the colour coding in shellscript ?
 - You should not do any changes (or) adding new files in server terminal, come one step back like after going to home folder (cd) like ~ ---> Here you can store the logs for practicing as siva showed in the terminal.
-Here in terminal, if you get any errors (or) not working properly you can delete that folder and clone again from the github (NO problem)
+Here in terminal, if you get any errors (or) not working properly you can delete that folder and clone again from the github (No problem)
 - Sudo dnf remove <package_name> -y (or) sudo yum remove <package_name> -y
 - How do you handle the errors in shellscript ?
 Using a special variable called exit-status $? and also writing conditions.
 - What is the disadvantage in shellscript ?
 Even if shellscript faces any error, it wont stop, it will continue to run the script.
 It is our responsibility to check the errors by writing conditions and exit status.